jessfuchs/cre_turnover/README.md

        width="700">
 </p>

+The workflow starts from standardized SCRMshaw prediction outputs.
+Their generation, filtering, post-processing, and integration are described in detail in [`01_scrmshaw/`](01_scrmshaw/).
 Stages are intended to be executed sequentially.
 Validated intermediate results can be reused, so computationally expensive SCRMshaw scans and pairwise whole-genome alignments do not need to be repeated when only downstream analyses are rerun.

 ---